bhaumik-solanki/personal-portfolio/readme.md

 You can view my personal portfolio website at [bhaumiksolanki.netlify.app](https://bhaumiksolanki.netlify.app).

+### Current Limitations and Future Improvements

+The contact form is not yet functional as the backend and database integration is pending.
+This feature will be enabled once I have gained the necessary backend development skills.
+Currently, the site is optimized for screens with a width of 800-900px.
+I am actively working on improving responsiveness for smaller screen sizes and will implement these updates shortly.

 ## License

 This project does not have a specific license.
 If you would like to use or contribute to this project, please contact me for more information.